Dual Language Program Overview

 Dual language classrooms (known as two-way immersion) begin with 70 to 80 percent of instruction in the minority language (Spanish) and 20 to 30 percent in the majority language (English).
 This ratio gradually increases until third grade at which time the language ratio becomes 50/50.

-District 47 currently offers dual language programs at Coventry, Canterbury, North and Hannah Beardsley Middle School, and hosts several dual language programs throughout the year (see below for dates).
+District 47 currently offers dual language programs at Coventry, Canterbury, North and Hannah Beardsley Middle School.
 Starting with the 2017-18 school year, families must complete an application to be eligible for the program.
 Click here for the application.
-For more information about D47's dual language program, click on the FAQs to the right or the links below:
+For more information about D47's dual language program, click on the FAQs to the right.

 If questions, please contact Amy Mosquera, Director of ELL and Dual Language, at email@example.com or 815.788.5035.